HIV Among People Aged 50 and Over

 - In 2014, an estimated 45% of Americans living with diagnosed HIV were aged 50 and older, 27% were aged 55 and older, and 6% were aged 65 and older.

 - Among all people aged 55 and older living with HIV in 2014, 93% had received a diagnosis, 67% received HIV medical care, 55% received continuous HIV care, and 57% had a suppressed viral load.7 By comparison, 85% of all people living with HIV had received a diagnosis, and 49% had a suppressed viral load.
 A person with a suppressed viral load can stay healthy and has a dramatically reduced risk of transmitting HIV to others.

 - Of the 6,721 deaths from HIV in 2014, 2,610 (39%) were among people aged 55 and older.

-Older people in the United States are more likely than younger people to be diagnosed with HIV infection late in the course of the infection, which results in their starting treatment late and possibly suffering more immune-system damage.
-Late diagnoses can occur because health care providers may not always test older people for HIV infection, and older people may not consider themselves to be at risk of HIV infection or may mistake HIV symptoms for those of normal aging and not consider HIV as a cause.
+Older people in the United States are more likely than younger people to have late stage HIV infection at the time of diagnosis, which means they start treatment late and possibly suffer more immune-system damage.
+Late diagnoses can occur because health care providers may not always test older people for HIV infection.
+Also, older people may not consider themselves to be at risk of HIV infection or may mistake HIV symptoms for those of normal aging and not consider HIV as a cause.

-Many older people are sexually active, including those living with HIV, and may have the same HIV risk factors as younger people, including a lack of knowledge about HIV and how to prevent getting it, as well as having multiple sex partners.
+Many older people are sexually active, including those living with HIV, and may have the same HIV risk factors as younger people, including a lack of knowledge about HIV prevention, as well as having multiple sex partners.
 Older people also face some unique issues: